 Who can have access to students’ education records?
 FERPA permits disclosure without consent to school officials with legitimate educational interests.
 A school official is defined as a person employed by the college in an administrative, supervisory, academic or research, or support-staff position (including law enforcement/security personnel and health staff); a person or company with whom the college has contracted for a service or operations function (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Furthermore, the college is required by law (the Solomon Amendment) to provide the name and address of all students to any legitimate military recruiter who makes such a request in writing to the Office of the Registrar.
 This applies even if the student has submitted a request to withhold directory information.

 Can parents access their students’ education records?
 For a parent to have access to his or her child’s non-directory information, the student must have submitted a completed and signed “FERPA Release of Information” form to the Office of the Registrar.
+Students can access the FERPA form by logging into their student portal.
 The parent must be listed on this document as someone to whom the institution has been authorized to disclose specific, non-directory information.

 What is FERPA procedure in health or safety emergencies?
 If non-directory information is required during an emergency, KWC may release that information if it deems the information necessary to protect the health and safety of the student or other individuals.